Misty Knight

-Mercedes "Misty" Knight is a fictional character appearing in American comic books published by Marvel Comics.
-Created by Tony Isabella and Arvell Jones, Knight was first mentioned (by name) in Marvel Premiere #20 (Jan.
-1975) and appeared in the next issue.
+Mercedes "Misty" Knight is a character appearing in American comic books published by Marvel Comics.
+Created by Jenny Blake Isabella and Arvell Jones, the character was first mentioned in Marvel Premiere #20 (January 1975) and first appeared in Marvel Premiere #21 (March 1975).
+Knight is the first Black female superhero in a publication by Marvel Comics; DC introduced a character named Nubia a year earlier.

-Within the context of the Marvel Universe, Knight is a former NYPD police officer whose arm was amputated following a bomb attack.
-After receiving a bionic prosthetic from Tony Stark, she started a private-investigation agency with close friend, Colleen Wing.
-The two would later form the crime-fighting duo Daughters of the Dragon.
-As private investigators, Knight and Wing frequently worked with the Heroes for Hire duo Luke Cage and Iron Fist; Knight is often seen in a romantic relationship with the latter.
-In 2013, Knight became co-leader of the Valkyrior with Valkyrie in The Fearless Defenders #1 by Cullen Bunn and Will Sliney.
+Misty Knight is a former NYPD police officer whose arm was amputated following a bomb attack.
+After receiving a bionic prosthetic from Tony Stark, she started a private-investigation agency with a close friend, Colleen Wing.
+The two later formed the crime-fighting duo Daughters of the Dragon.
+As private investigators, Misty Knight and Colleen Wing frequently worked with the Heroes for Hire duo Luke Cage and Iron Fist.
+Misty Knight is often seen in a romantic relationship with the latter.
+They had the first interracial kiss between super heroes in mainstream comics in 1977.
+Misty Knight is also the co-leader of the Valkyrior with Valkyrie.

 Simone Missick portrayed the character in the Netflix television series Luke Cage (2016–2018), The Defenders (2017), and the second season of Iron Fist (2018), set in the Marvel Cinematic Universe (MCU).